-Sen. Joni Ernst, R-Iowa — a retired Army Guard lieutenant colonel and the only female veteran serving in the Senate — said she supports opening all jobs but said it could take a generation before real integration occurs.
+Sen. Joni Ernst, R-Iowa — a retired Army Guard lieutenant colonel and the only female veteran serving in the Senate — said she supports opening all the jobs but said it could take a generation before real integration occurs.

 "This has been pushed quite rapidly by the administration, by the secretary of defense," she said.
 "Not having well-thought-through implementation plans that have been thoroughly vetted could end up setting women back even further, instead of advancing them."